Updating data with mutations

 We have already declared our data mutation above so now we're ready to use it!

-Let's start by importing the useDataMutation
+Let's start by importing the useDataMutation hook from the @dhis2/app-runtime

-Import useDataMutation
+Import useDataMutationโ

 import { useDataMutation } from '@dhis2/app-runtime'